Dimitris-Toulis/sprig-dungeon-crawler/README.md

 - Invisibility orb: Enemies can't see you
 - Electric orb: Use it to activate machines adjacent you.
 It will also kill you instantly in water if held!
 - Transform orb: Turns you into a plant that does not trigger traps
 - Ultimate orb: Makes you immortal.
-Use it to win the game
+Use it to win the game?

 ## Special tiles
 - Lava: Kills you if you step on it